This version of the guidance includes new information on:

 Staff who are clinically extremely vulnerable

 Staff who are identified as clinically extremely vulnerable should follow the published guidance.
-The current shielding advice for those who are clinically extremely vulnerable will pause on 31 March.
-From 1 April, all clinically extremely vulnerable staff can return to work.
+Shielding advice for those who are clinically extremely vulnerable paused on 31 March.
+From 1 April, all clinically extremely vulnerable staff have been able to return to work.
 All staff should talk to their employers about how they will be supported when returning to work using the COVID-19 risk Assessment tool for education settings; COVID-19 workforce risk assessment tool, which has recently been updated, to facilitate the discussion.
 Schools should continue to pay clinically extremely vulnerable staff on their usual terms.

 Those living with someone who is clinically extremely vulnerable can still attend work where home-working is not possible.